Jeff Zimmerman (American football)

 Jeffrey Alan Zimmerman (January 10, 1965 - March 1, 2024) is an American former professional football player who was an offensive lineman for four seasons with the Dallas Cowboys of the National Football League (NFL) during the late 1980s and early 1990s.
 He played college football for the Florida Gators, twice earning first-team All-American honors.
 The Cowboys selected him in the third round of the 1987 NFL draft.
+In 1990, Zimmerman was named to the All-Madden Team.

 Early life

 Zimmerman was born in Enid, Oklahoma in 1963.
 He attended Maynard Evans High School in Orlando, Florida, where he played as an offensive tackle and was named high school All-American in 1982.

 College career

 He accepted a football scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Charley Pell and coach Galen Hall's Florida Gators football teams from 1983 to 1986.

 As a freshman, he was a backup at guard behind John Hunt.
 The next year, he became the starter a right guard.

 In 1985, although he lost two weeks due to a right knee injury he suffered against Rutgers University, he became the first Gators lineman to be named to an All-American team as an underclassman.

 He was nicknamed "One Man Gang" by his teammates and was a two-year starter at right guard, until his senior season when he was moved to right tackle.
 He excelled at pass protection, despite suffering a pulled groin in mid-season.

 Zimmerman was one of the members of the Gators' outstanding offensive line of the mid-1980s known as the "Great Wall of Florida," which included Phil Bromley, Lomas Brown, Billy Hinson and Crawford Ker.
 Behind their blocking, the Gators' quarterback Kerwin Bell, fullback John L. Williams and halfback Neal Anderson led the Gators to identical 9–1–1 overall win–loss records and best-in-the-SEC records of 5–0–1 and 5–1 in 1984 and 1985, respectively.